matthewearl/q1physrl/README.md

 then trained an agent for this using RLLib's implementation of PPO.
 In the end the agent was able to beat the current human speedrun record on a speed running practice map.

-Read on to find out more about the environment, or skip to [Setup][#Setup] if you would like to get started using the environment or training your own model.

 ## Setup

 Find below instructions to use the gym environment, train your own model, and produce a demo file.